 Say on Pay Results and Shareholder Engagement.
 Historically, our shareholders have expressed meaningful support of the Company's executive compensation practices and programs.
 As noted above, we have favored a practice of providing modest base salaries, relative to our peers and the market, in return for a greater emphasis on performance-based compensation.
-Our financial performance over the past several years indicates that this practice has yielded significant benefits for our shareholders (from 2017 through 2019, the Company's share price has increased 39.2% and its compound annual growth rate over that three-year period has been 11.7%).
+Our financial performance over the past several years indicates that this practice has yielded significant benefits for our shareholders (from 2018 through 2020, the Company's share price has increased 50% and its compound annual growth rate over that three-year period has been 14%).

-We believe that our performance-based compensation has contributed to our strong financial results the past years.
+We believe that our performance-based compensation has contributed to our strong financial results.
 The results have, in turn, led to significant bonus awards.
-Based upon conversations with certain of our shareholders who have expressed concern regarding our executive compensation, reflected in the results from the "say on pay" vote, the Committee has elected to revisit and consider modifications to its executive compensation programs and structure.
-The Committee believes that this is an appropriate time for reassessment given the changes to our organizational and operational structure that were implemented at the beginning of this year.
+Based, in part, upon feedback from certain of our shareholders, during 2020 the Committee evaluated changes to incentive compensation and ultimately recommended modifications for our Named Executives.
+These modifications were approved by our Board.